Catering to the Entertainment Industry

 The Law Offices of Eli M. Kantor is located right in the heart of the world famous Golden Triangle in Beverly Hills, right across the street from WME.
-It has has helped many world-class studios, such as Legendary Pictures, Asylum Entertainment, Starz, Tyler Perry Studios and Film Roman and world class entertainers, including actors, directors, cinematographers, 3D producers, composers,dj's, animators, set designers, make-up artists, stuntmen, authors and screen writers resolve all of their immigration matters by obtaining
+It has has helped many world-class studios, such as Legendary Pictures, Asylum Entertainment, Starz, Tyler Perry Studios, Film Roman, Miramax, and world class entertainers, including actors, directors, cinematographers, film editors, colorists, 3D producers, composers, dj’s, animators, set designers, make-up artists, stuntmen, models, social media influencers, authors and screen writers resolve all of their immigration matters by obtaining

 O-1 Visas and EB-1 Green Cards.